 Australians love to make a word shorter but occasionally this practice can lead to confusion.
 The case of the words migrant, emigrant and immigrant (or migration, emigration and immigration, or migrate, emigrate and immigrate) is perhaps the most conspicuous case of perfectly adequate and useful words being cut down to a version that loses the words’ original clear meanings.

-• A migrant is a person or animal that regularly moves from one place to another and back again.
+- A migrant is a person or animal that regularly moves from one place to another and back again.

 Humpback whales migrate from Antarctica every year to warmer waters off the Australian coast.

-The tiny sanderling makes one of the longest migrations of any animal, flying from Siberia to southern Victoria
+The tiny sanderling makes one of the longest migrations of any animal, flying from Siberia to southern Victoria.

 The annual migration of summer tourists keeps the economy going in many small coastal towns.

-• An emigrant is a person (usually) who leaves a country, generally permanently.
+- An emigrant is a person (usually) who leaves a country, generally permanently.

 Most of my great-grandparents were emigrants from Ireland.

-Barnaby Joyce had to resign for not understanding the full implications of his father being an emigrant.
+Barnaby Joyce had to resign for not understanding the full implications of his father being an emigrant. - An immigrant is a person (usually) who moves to a new country, generally permanently.

 Except for Indigenous peoples, all of our ancestors have been immigrants to Australia.